The product on $\W$-spaces of rational forms: Spaces of -valued rational forms

-where $\Phi$ is a $\overline{W}$-valued rational function for a quasi-conformal vertex algebra $V$.
-We call $\W$ the spaces of $\W_{z_1, \dots, z_n}$ for all $n \ge 0$. \end{definition} Let us denote $\Oo^{(n)}$ is the space of formal Taylor series in $n$ variables.
+formed by all $\overline{W}$-valued rational functions $\Phi$ with each vertex algebra element entry $v_i$, $1 \le i \le n$ of a grading-restricted quasi-conformal vertex algebra $V$ tensored with power $\wt(v_i)$-differential of the corresponding formal parameter $z_i$.
+We call $\W$ the space of $\W_{z_1, \dots, z_n}$ for $n=0$. \end{definition} Recall definitions and properties of Subsection \ref{perdozo} of Appendix \ref{grading}.
+Let us denote $\Oo^{(n)}$ the space of formal Taylor series in $n$ variables.
 In Appendix \ref{proof} we give a proof of the following \begin{proposition} For primary vectors of a quasi-conformal grading-restricted vertex algebra $V$, the form \eqref{bomba} is invariant with respect to elements

 of the group ${\rm Aut}_{z_1, \ldots, z_n}\Oo^{(n)}$, i.e., under the changes

 of formal parameters $(z_1, \dots, z_n)$. \end{proposition}